House passes FDA Reform Act

-The U.S. House of Representatives passed its Food and Drug Administration Reform Act by a 387-5 vote.
+The U.S. House of Representatives passed its FDA Reform Act by a 387-5 vote.

-The bill reauthorizes and expands a user-fee program for drugs and medical devices.
-The legislation also is designed to help prevent drug shortages, accelerate federal approval of generic drugs and speed reviews of breakthrough therapies for life-threatening diseases.
+The bill re-authorizes and expands a user-fee program for drugs and medical devices.
+The legislation also is designed to help prevent drug shortages, accelerate federal approval of generic drugs and speed up reviews of breakthrough therapies for life-threatening diseases.

 Provisions in the House and Senate versions of the legislation would require drug makers to notify the government about potential drug shortages, including when they plan to discontinue or interrupt production.
 The federal government would have the ability to alleviate shortages by finding new suppliers, either within the country or overseas.

 The measure also would introduce fees for the review of generic drugs and less expensive versions of biotechnology products.
-The generic drug fees are expected to reduce review times to one-third of current levels and improve the availability of generic products for patients, according to sponsors of the legislation.
+The generic drug fees are expected to reduce review times to a third of current levels and improve the availability of generic products for patients, according to sponsors of the legislation.

-The Congressional Budget Office said the bill would allow for earlier marketing of lower-cost drugs, which would reduce the average price of drugs on the market.
-The legislation could also save more than $750 million over 10 years in Medicaid, Medicare and federal subsidies for private insurance.
+The Congressional Budget Office (CBO) said the bill would allow for earlier marketing of lower-cost drugs, which would reduce the average price of drugs on the market.
+The CBO also estimated the legislation would save more than $750 million over 10 years in Medicaid, Medicare and federal subsidies for private insurance.